-If the vessel is equipped with a seawater filter refer to the maintenance description supplied by the supplier of the filter.
+For the rawwater inlet filter we refer to the maintenance description supplied by the supplier of the filter.

 NOTE!
 If the water wherein the vessel operates is severely polluted, contains large amounts of seaweed, etc., the filter must be checked more often than is specified.
-The filter can otherwise become cloqged and the engine overheated.
+The filter can otherwise become clogged and the engine overheated.